rlagusrud61/moodify-design/docs/Scrum Assignment/Scrum_Assignment_Puru_Vaish_s2236141.md

 ## *Q1:* What role do you prefer for yourself as a team player and why?

-When I did the Belbin role test, I got the role of the complete finisher and speacialist.
+When I did the Belbin role test, I got the role of the complete finisher and specialist.
 I like learning and deep-diving into any language, api, sdk that I have to work with to know about any thing that I can use to make our project more efficient.
-Since I feel like this role contributes to the overall efficiency of the team and keeps the project running.
+Since I feel like this role contributes to the overall efficiency of the team and keeps the project running, I prefer having this role in a project.

 ## *Q2:* How much productive you are?
 Can you give an estimation of your productivity?
 How do you manage in case your estimation goes wrong?

-I am a semi-productive person, as the belbin role predicts of speacialist.
-For instance I can have a beutiful functional code done in an hour which utilises the best methods and class hierarchy, while my peer could do the same in half.
+I am a semi-productive person, as the belbin role predicts of specialist.
+For instance I can have a beautiful functional code done in an hour which utilises the best methods and class hierarchy, while my peer could do the same in half.
 Alternatively I also focus a lot more on learning something new about the platform that is being worked on, which perhaps a lot of people skip and learn as needed, when neeed.
 For these reasons I find myself less productive than the max, but I would not say I am uselessly unproductive.

 ## *Q3:* How do you prioritize your task?
 Do you have any specific criteria which you follow every time?